HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 incident X-ray photons, in addition to their position, arrival time, and energy.

 IXPE's primary purpose is to study the polarization of emission from a variety of X-ray sources, and it is the first NASA X-ray telescope dedicated to polarization studies.
-These capabilities mean that in some ways IXPE data are unlike those of other X-ray telescopes (Chandra, XMM, eROSITA, etc.), and special care needs to be taken when analysing them.
+These capabilities mean that IXPE data are, in some respects, unlike those of other X-ray telescopes (Chandra, XMM, eROSITA, etc.), and special care needs to be taken when analysing them.